ImroBr/phamwiki/STPA.md

 ## Variations
 **CAST** - Causal Analysis based on Sytems Theory (CAST) is a retroactive analysis method that examines an accident/incident that has occurred and identifies the causal factors that were involved.
-It is another analysis method based on STAMP. [p12-13]
+It is another analysis method based on STAMP.

 ## Application
 Fields in which the STPA is applied:
 * Aerospace (Such as NASA and in aviation)
-* Automotive (In the context of _Autonomous Driving Systems_ (ADS) and _Advanced Driver-Assistence Systems_ (ADAS)
+* Automotive (In the context of _Automated Driving Systems_ (ADS) and _Advanced Driver-Assistence Systems_ (ADAS)
 * Healthcare <sup>[[2]](#references)</sup>
 * Nuclear Energy <sup>[[3]](#references)</sup>
 * Railroading <sup>[[4]](#references)</sup>